baweaver/generator-angm/README.md

 grunt dev
 ```

-After the command your application should start right in your default browser at `localhost:4000`.
+After the command your application will launch in your default browser at `localhost:4000`.

-> NOTE: after using **yo angm** command, we recorded some useful informations on **.yo-rc.json** file created at the project root folder.
-So you can't execute the generator command to create the application more than one time per folder!

 ## Running project on production
 Open your Terminal/Shell and type: